Spaghetti with Pesto Genovese

 Even though the Pesto Genovese Recipe is the most popular and well known throughout the World, the word 'pesto' translates simply as 'pounded' - this generic term means that any ingredients pounded or pureed together can be called a pesto.
 I cook and create many types of pesto for pasta and the combinations are endless.
 Here are some suggestions that you might like to try at home...

-Pesto varieties (all blended into a puree with salt & pepper)
+Pesto suggestions (all blended into a puree with salt & pepper)

 1. Cavolo nero cabbage (cooked), garlic, almonds, Parmigiano, extra virgin olive oil